WWM-EMRAN/DIHC_FeatureManager/README.md

 This Feature Manager project has been developed as part of feature engineering for Machine Learning models.
 <br>
+[NB:
-[NB: This is not a complete library and we are continuously adding contents in it.]
+1. This is not a complete library and we are continuously adding contents in it.
+2. For Fuzzy entropy, Distribution entropy and Sample entropy profile features Matlab engine is needed to be installed.
+For more instruction, please see "Integrate_Matlab_in_Python.txt".
+]

 ## Feature Extraction